splashkit/the-programmers-field-guide/src/content/docs/book/part-1-instructions/1-sequence-and-data/1-concepts/07-identifier.md

 :::tip[Syntax]
 - An identifier must start with either a single letter A-Z or a-z or an underscore <code>_</code>, then can be followed by one or more letters, underscores or digits.

+- In the syntax definition an identifier cannot contain spaces, or special characters other than underscores (`_`).
+- A letter is any alphabetic character (a to z and A to Z ).
+- A digit is a single number (0 to 9).
+- Each item in Table 1.2 is a valid identifier.
+- The keywords are identifier that has special meaning to the language.
+- The example identifiers give you examples of the kinds of names that could be given to artefacts we create.

 <a id="FigureIdentifierSyntax"></a>

 ![Figure 5.12 The syntax of an Identifier.](./images/program-creation/IdentifierSyntax.png "The syntax of an Identifier")